ifBars/ScheduleLua-Docs/docs/index.md

       link: https://github.com/ifBars/ScheduleLua

 features:
-  - icon: 🚧
-    title: Development Status
-    details: ScheduleLua is currently in early development.
-The API is subject to change and some features may not be fully implemented yet.
-    link: /guide/development-status
-    linkText: Current Status
   - icon: 🔌
     title: Game Integration
     details: Access player data, NPCs, and game systems through an evolving API that will continue to expand as Schedule 1 develops.